Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 Use cases
 =========

-Optimization problems can be seen virtually everywhere if you look for them, and many such problems can be solved as long as you can model it.
+Optimization problems can be seen virtually everywhere if you look for them, and many of these problems can actually be solved once you model them.
 In the introduction we mentioned that this documentation mainly focuses on Software Engineers.
 The reason for this is a practical one: if you have tried to explain or have somebody explain optimization to you, you might know that it can be an abstract topic.
 By focussing on a single professional domain we can be very concrete about the examples and materials, taking this topic out of the abstract world and apply to practical, every day